128technology/docs/docs/config_command_guide.md

 ## `configure authority router system log-level`

-The log level is the degree to which the 128T router writes information into its log files, by default.
+The log level is the degree to which the SSR writes information into its log files, by default.
 WARNING: using the &#x27;trace&#x27; level will significantly impact system performance and is not recommended for production environments.
 The &#x27;log-category&#x27; configuration should be used instead for &#x27;trace&#x27; level of specific categories.

 #### Usage